We Don’t Back Down

 Third DWI Offense

-The penalty for a third DWI offense is a fine up to $10,000, two to 10 years in prison and an annual fee up to $2,000 for three years to have a driver’s license.
+The penalty for a third DWI offense is a fine of up to $10,000, two to 10 years in prison and an annual fee of up to $2,000 for three years to have a driver’s license.

 DWI With A Child Passenger